The Rose & Crown

 Description in Inventory of the Historical Monuments in Buckinghamshire (1913): House, now three tenements, 120 yards S. of the church at the S.W. corner of the Market Place, is of two storeys, built of timber and brick probably late in the 16th century.
 The roof is tiled.
 On the N. front, which is plastered, the upper storey projects at the W. end and has a row of old mullioned windows, restored.
 The W. end is gabled, and has original brick filling set in herring-bone pattern.
 At the back are modern additions.
 The central chimney stack has four shafts, built of 16th-century brick.
 Interior:— On the ground floor some of the ceilings show rough beams, and there are large fireplaces, now partly blocked.

-The early history of the Rose & Crown seems to be closely entwined with The (Old) Crown next door.
-Some later references to the Crown may mean the Rose & Crown.
+The early history of the Rose & Crown seems to be closely entwined with The Old Crown next door.
+Some later references to the Crown mean the Rose & Crown.
+The documents below up to 1691 are likely to refer to the future Rose & Crown, but it isn't certain.
+It may not have been established as an inn until the 1740s.

-1643: William Wyot and Eleanor his wife surrendered a messuage in Winslow near the Church Stile called the Rose and 9 acres of land in Winslow to Henry Wyot, son of William (Manor court records, Centre for Bucks Studies, D175/2).
+1642: Manor Court: William Wyot and Eleanor his wife surrendered a messuage in Winslow near the Church Stile called the Rose and 9 acres of land in Winslow to Henry Wyot, son of William.

 Alehouse recognizances